 Becoming a Patron

 It’s easy to become a patron.
-Just make the recommended minimum annual contribution (or more) to the Norma Seibert Printmaking Scholarship Fund and you will be invited to Patron Night, where you will have the opportunity to meet printmaking student(s ) supported by the scholarship, see a brief presentation on the work of the featured artists, and receive your set of three beautiful, limited edition art prints.
+Just make the recommended minimum annual contribution ( $200 or more) to the Norma Seibert Printmaking Scholarship Fund and you will be invited to Patron Night, where you will have the opportunity to meet printmaking student(s ) supported by the scholarship, see a brief presentation on the work of the featured artists, and receive your set of three beautiful, limited edition art prints.
 Many Norma Seibert patrons choose to participate year after year.
 It’s such an easy and rewarding way to help build a rich, vibrant arts community; to collect a broad variety of beautiful, original prints to hang in your home or office; and to support aspiring artists in their development and growth as printmakers.
 If you enjoy art and find pleasure in collecting original artwork, we invite you to become a patron of Oregon State’s Norma Seibert Printmaking Scholarship program.
 Please complete this year’s patron form, which includes details about the current student scholarship recipient and featured artists, as well as the date and location for our annual Patron Night.

-2019 Norma Seibert Patron Night
+2020 Norma Seibert Patron Night (Canceled due to the COVID-19 epidemic)

 OSU Memorial Union Room 109